Search

 We maximise our impact on Scotland’s museum sector by investing in the development of the workforce.

-Our Developing My Leadership and Digital Literacy for Leadership courses, Carbon Literacy training, and one-to-one marketing surgeries have all offered museum workers further opportunities to gain new skills and expertise.
+Our Developing My Leadership course, Modern Apprenticeship programme, lunch and learn sessions, and one-to-one marketing support surgeries have all offered museum workers further opportunities to gain new skills and expertise.

 Advocacy